Cable Anchors

 Tendon Installation

-A multi-strand steel tendon is placed inside a protective sheath with spacers and centralizers.
+A multi-strand seven-wire tendon per ASTM A416 is placed inside corrosion-protection sheathing with centralizers and spacers.

 3